Manila

 Manila, (Note: /məˈnɪlə/ mə-NIL-ə; Maynila, /tl/) officially the City of Manila, (Note: Lungsod ng Maynila, /tl/) is the capital and second-most populous city of the Philippines after Quezon City.
 According to the 2024 census, it has a population of 1,902,590 people.
 Located on the eastern shore of Manila Bay on the island of Luzon, it is classified as a highly urbanized city.
-With 43,611.5 PD/km2, Manila is one of the world's most densely populated cities proper.
+With 44,935 PD/km2, Manila is one of the world's most densely populated cities proper.

-Manila was the first chartered city in the country, designated by Philippine Commission Act No. 183 on July 31, 1901.
-It became autonomous with the passage of Republic Act No. 409, "The Revised Charter of the City of Manila", on June 18, 1949.
-Manila is considered to be part of the world's original set of global cities because its commercial networks were the first to extend across the Pacific Ocean and connect Asia with the Spanish Americas through the galleon trade.
-This marked the first time an uninterrupted chain of trade routes circling the planet had been established.

 By 1258, a Tagalog-fortified polity called Maynila existed on the site of modern Manila.
 On June 24, 1571, after the defeat of the polity's last indigenous ruler, Rajah Sulayman, in the Battle of Bangkusay, Spanish conquistador Miguel López de Legazpi began constructing the walled fortification of Intramuros on the ruins of an older settlement from whose name the Spanish and English name Manila derives.
 Manila was used as the capital of the captaincy general of the Spanish East Indies, which included the Marianas, Guam, and other islands, and was controlled and administered for the Spanish crown by Mexico City in the Viceroyalty of New Spain.
+Manila is considered to be part of the world's original set of global cities because its commercial networks were the first to extend across the Pacific Ocean and connect Asia with the Spanish Americas through the galleon trade.
+This marked the first time an uninterrupted chain of trade routes circling the planet had been established.

+Under the American occupation, Manila became the first chartered city in the country, designated by Philippine Commission Act No. 183 on July 31, 1901.
+It became autonomous with the passage of Republic Act No. 409, "The Revised Charter of the City of Manila", on June 18, 1949.

 In modern times, the name "Manila" is commonly used to refer to the entire metropolitan area, the greater metropolitan area, and the city proper.
 Metro Manila, the officially defined metropolitan area, is the capital region of the Philippines, and includes the much larger Quezon City and the Makati Central Business District.

 The Pasig River flows through the middle of Manila, dividing it into northern and southern sections.
 The city comprises 16 administrative districts and is divided into six political districts for the purposes of representation in the Congress of the Philippines and the election of city council members.
 In 2018, the Globalization and World Cities Research Network listed Manila as an "Alpha-" global city, and ranked it seventh in economic performance globally and second regionally, while the Global Financial Centres Index ranks Manila 79th in the world.
-Manila is also the world's second most natural disaster-exposed city, yet is also among the fastest-developing cities in Southeast Asia.
+Manila is also the world's second most natural disaster-exposed capital city after Tokyo.
+Furthermore, land subsidence and sea-level rise driven by climate change are challenges that the city will face in the future.

 Etymology

-Maynilà, the Filipino name for the city, comes from either may-nilà, meaning "where indigo plant is abundant" or may-nilad "where nilad plant is abundant".
+The name Manila is derived from the Filipino term Maynilà, which is commonly interpreted as either "where indigo plants are abundant" (may nilà) or "where nilad plants are abundant" (may nilad).